 Dee Snider - "Go To Hell"

-Alice is still rocking in the 21st century (he turned 68 in February 2016!) and producing new music.
-In 2015 he appeared on the debut album by Hollywood Vampires, an all star "supergroup" that also features Aerosmith guitarist Joe Perry and actor/musician Johnny Depp.
+Alice is still rocking in the 21st century (he turned 69 in February 2017!) and producing new music.
+In 2015 he appeared on the debut album by Hollywood Vampires, an all star "supergroup" that also includes Aerosmith guitarist Joe Perry and actor/musician Johnny Depp.
 The Vampires' mission is to honor rockers of the past who lost their lives due to drug/alcohol excess, and the album features covers of songs by Led Zeppelin, the Doors, and the Who.
 Alice's most recent studio album as a solo artist, Paranormal, was released in July of 2017.
 In addition to these musical endeavors, Alice has his own radio show, his own restaurant in his adopted home town of Phoenix, Arizona, and a plaque in the Rock and Roll Hall of Fame.
 Alice obviously enjoys a certain measure of respect as one of the Elder Statesmen of hard rock and heavy metal, and when you reach that level of worship and influence, it's common to be the subject of a tribute album... which brings us to today's bargain-bin CD pickup, 1999's Humanary Stew: A Tribute to Alice Cooper.

 Get the CD!